-Going forward, during the first quarter of each year, the Compensation Committee, will conduct a review of the compensation arrangements of our Named Executive Officers.
+Going forward, the Compensation Committee intends to schedule, during the first quarter of each year, a review of the compensation arrangements of our Named Executive Officers.
 As part of this review, the Compensation Committee will evaluate the base salary levels, cash bonus opportunities, and long-term incentive compensation opportunities of our Named Executive Officers and all related performance criteria.